yaegassy/coc-pylsp/README.md

 By default, it is installed with `pip install python-lsp-server[all]`. (extras_require).

 <!-- markdownlint-disable-next-line -->
-gf you want to change "extras_require", please change the `pylsp.builtin.installExtrasArgs` setting
+If you want to change "extras_require", please change the `pylsp.builtin.installExtrasArgs` setting

 **example**: